papyrusglobal/roulette/readme.md

 Casino roulette game on smart contract and ERC20 token
 ======================================================

-Provably fair roulette game implemented as an Ethereum smart contract.
+Provably fair roulette game implemented as an Papyrus smart contract.

 Random value is taken from 3 hashes of blocks following the the block where the bet was made.
 Such a value is uniformly distributed, that was tested with